Barbara Cerminara MA PGDip MBACP (online during COVID-19 outbreak)

 Training, qualifications & experience

 I hold a Masters (with distinction) in Jungian and Post-Jungian Studies (University of Essex), a Post-Graduate Diploma in Counselling (University of East Anglia), and was awarded the David Holt Prize for academic excellence by the Department of Psychosocial and Psychoanalytic Studies at the University of Essex.
+I am a member of the International Association for Jungian Studies and have published on the International Journal of Jungian Studies (Brill).
 In addition, I hold a degree in fine art conservation, a teaching qualification, a certificate in Religious Studies (University of Kent), and have recently attended a course at the Tavistock and Portman NHS Foundation Trust which evaluates the complexities of the refugee experience drawing on systemic, narrative, psychodynamic and liberation psychology approaches.

 I have worked as a volunteer for the University of East Anglia (UEA) Counselling Service for several years.
 My practice is informed by the BACP framework for Good Practice, and supported by both psychological theories (mainly Humanistic, Jungian and Systemic) and perhaps what is more important, a diverse life experience and a deep sense of connection with other fellow human beings.